 Root Canal Treatment

-Here at Ethicare Dental Dr Foschi accepts referrals for root treatments.
-Dr Foschi dedicates his practice to carrying out procedures within this field of dentistry.
+Here at Ethicare Dental Dr Blewitt accepts referrals for root treatments.
+Dr Blewitt dedicates his practice to carrying out procedures within this field of dentistry.
 He is highly skilled at completing root canal treatment and produces excellent results even on teeth deemed to be difficult cases.

 We have state of the art facilities and technologies at the practice.

-Dr Foschi makes use of a microscope, rotary instruments and System B warm obturation techniques.
+Dr Blewitt makes use of a microscope, rotary instruments and System B warm obturation techniques.
 Some of the work carried out at Ethicare is shown below.

 What is Endodontics (Root Canal Treatment)?